TrueCodee/Property-Management-System/README.md

 ## Setup

 ### Prerequisites
-- Java Development Kit (JDK) 8 or later
+- Python 3.8 or later
-- An IDE such as Eclipse or IntelliJ IDEA
+- An IDE such as Eclipse or VSCode
-- JUnit 5 for testing
+- pytest for testing

 ### Installation
 1. **Clone the repository:**